tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/03_pseudotime_and_differential_expression.md

     [1] 38886     7
     ```

+ You'll note that we now only have 7 columns!

 ```{r filter the fit coeficients by row}
 # we can also use dplyr to filter the rows we need
 # let's use the filter function to remove lines that correspond to the